FDA Banned Impossible Burger Ingredients

 Year after year, monocropping operations take from the soil without giving back.

 These farms strip the nutrients from soil by using large tillage operations, making it unhealthy and unusable in the future.

 Since the soil is severely degraded, these monocrop operations have to use pesticide and herbicides to continue to get any yield.
 And a lot of it.

 FAO estimates we have 60 years of soil harvests left before we kill our soil for good (12).

 Regenerative agriculture can transform this damaged land.
 And further minimize the damage from years of tillage, pesticide and herbicide use.

-Let’s compare livestock emissions to global emissions for a sec because the claims Impossible Foods’ make don’t add up.
+Eating Impossible Burgers will not reduce your greenhouse gas emissions.
+Let’s compare livestock emissions to global emissions for a sec because the claims Impossible makes don’t add up.